ArshSB/ArshSB/README.md

 <h1 align="center">---===≡≡≡☆</h1>
-<h4 align="left">Hello!
-I am a Computer Science student (graduating May 2024) with 2 Software Developer internships under my belt.
+<h4 align="left">Hello there!
+I am a CS student with multiple Software Developer internships under my belt.
 I love programming because of the freedom it brings; you only need a laptop and internet connection to learn great things and create value!
-That said, what really keeps bringing me back is the feeling of fixing bugs after many hours of debugging</h4>
+That said, what really keeps bringing me back is the feeling of fixing bugs after many hours of debugging, only to realize you further broke the code (totally not a lie)</h4>

 - 🔭 I’m currently working on improving **Succinct**, a React app that allows you to get text summaries of Youtube videos and more!